The application deadline for study year 2025 – 2026 was 1 March, but you can still apply until 1 May.

 If invited for an online interview due to long distance traveling, we will send you instructions on how to prepare for the online conversation beforehand.

 A digital portfolio including projects and artworks (the portfolio can have any form, for example text, Image, video etc. depending on what you have done and documented).
+Check out this page for tips on putting together a portfolio.

 This should cover: